ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

     :alt: Credentials - create Vault credential form

 Vault credentials require the **Vault Password** and an optional **Vault Identifier** if applying multi-Vault credentialing.
-For more information on climber Multi-Vault support, refer to the :ref:`ag_multi_vault` section of the |ata|.
+For more information on ascender Multi-Vault support, refer to the :ref:`ag_multi_vault` section of the |ata|.

-You may configure climber to ask the user for the password at launch time by selecting **Prompt on launch**.
+You may configure ascender to ask the user for the password at launch time by selecting **Prompt on launch**.
 In these cases, a dialog opens when the job is launched, promoting the user to enter the password and password confirmation.

 .. warning::